 Why hire high-performer employees if you don’t let them share their knowledge and skills?
 To lead a team successfully, learn to trust others and delegate.

 Delegating is one of the four D’s of time management and it’s about looking at each member of your team and their strengths and giving the right task to each one.
 One of the most vital parts of leading a team is allowing others to shine in their respective fields.
 Nobody gets anywhere alone — and good leaders know about it.

 8. Create a feedback culture

 How many times did we work on unclear tasks?
-Or handed in reports and never heard of them again?
+Or hand in reports and never hear of them again?